ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/Domain Modeling and Class Diagram Document/ClassDiagram.md

 Counsellor "1" --> "0..*" CounsellingAppointment : conducts
 Counsellor "1" --> "0..*" Report : views
 ```
+ Explanation of Class Diagram

+This class diagram represents the core structure of the Student Mental Wellness Academic Support System, visualizing the key entities, their attributes, methods, and how they interact.

+Encapsulation: Each class includes attributes (data) and methods (behavior) relevant to its role.
+For example, Assessment stores scores and calculates feedback, while Student handles registration and assessment completion.

+Relationships & Multiplicity:

+A Student can complete many Assessments, but each Assessment belongs to one student (1 --> 0..*).

+A Student has one Profile (composition), meaning the Profile depends on the Student.

+Each Assessment can recommend multiple Resources, depending on the results.

+A Counsellor can manage multiple CounsellingAppointments and view multiple Reports.

+Design Patterns:

+Composition is used where appropriate, such as the Profile belonging to a Student.

+Association is used to represent flexible connections, like appointments between students and counsellors.

+Privacy & Security: The diagram ensures role separation.
+For instance, counsellors can view anonymized Reports but do not directly access the Student class, supporting system privacy goals.

+Scalability: The system is designed to be modular.
+New entities like Admin, SupportBot, or CrisisTeam can be added without disrupting the core structure.

+This diagram directly reflects your system’s use cases and functional requirements and will guide the implementation phase by defining how the system's parts interact and evolve.

 # Student Mental Wellness Academic Support System - Class Diagram